Shaikos/ScriptGLPI/README.md

 - Updates the system packages.
 - Installs Apache, MariaDB, PHP, and all required PHP extensions.
-- Configures MariaDB (creates database and user for GLPI).
+- Configures MariaDB (creates a database and user for GLPI).
 - Downloads and installs **GLPI 10.0.18**.
 - Configures Apache virtual host for GLPI.
 - Secures PHP sessions (`session.cookie_httponly = On`).
 - Creates necessary folders and sets permissions.
-- Restarts Apache with proper modules.
+- Restarts Apache with proper modules enabled.

 ---